Candidates for CML Executive Board

 Liz Hensley, City of Alamosa mayor pro tem

 Hello!
-I’m Liz Hensley, and I’m honored to be running for
+I’m Liz Hensley, and I’m honored to be running for re-election to the CML Executive Board.

 Over the past nine years, I’ve had the privilege of serving in several leadership roles on the Board, including Secretary/Treasurer, Vice President, and President.
 During that time, I’ve worked through pivotal moments—supporting the transition to our new Executive Director, navigating the challenges of COVID-19, and helping shape key legislative responses.